S5432/MLOPs_Complete_ML_Pipeline/README.md

 dvc remote add -d dvcstore s3://bucketname dvc commit-push the exp outcome that you want to keep. finally git add, commit, push.

+# Extra and important:
+> to avoid AWS billing charges again delete the S3 buckt and than I AM USER.
+> we can also create dvc.YAML file using this command:

+>>> Adding stage to dvc.yaml: "dvc stage add -n data_ingestion -dsrc/data_ingestion.py -odata/raw python src/data_ingestion.py"